sotall/example-browser-automation/README.md

     Cons:
         - More technical tool that works closer to the browser and has precise commands.
         - Uses a different process for each browser, which can make tests slower.

-## Usage

-To run an example, navigate to the respective example folder and follow the instructions provided in the readme.md file.
-Additionally, you can use the runme script in each directory to quickly test the project.
-Simply execute `./runme.sh` within the desired example folder, and it will run the example based on the predefined configuration.

-Feel free to explore each framework folder, read the individual readme.md files, and experiment with the automation testing frameworks provided.

 ## Contributing